Avaiga/taipy-doc/docs/knowledge_base/tips/databricks/index.md

 [Download the code](./example.py){: .tp-btn target='blank' }

-## Unlocking the Potential: Databricks + Taipy
+## Databricks + Taipy

-In conclusion, the integration of Databricks jobs with Taipy scenarios is unlocked by creating a class handling Databricks job.
+In conclusion, the integration of Databricks jobs with Taipy scenarios is unlocked by creating a class for handling Databricks jobs.
 This class can then be used inside Taipy as a normal task.
 With this capability, you can incorporate Databricks workflows with Taipy to give insights for your decision-making processes, for example.